-After a long time being first on the list – Vama Veche – it came a while when the desire to explore around it made me find some magical places close to the border.
-I’ve discovered special locations, wild beaches on the coast, very close to the border with Bulgaria.
+After a long time being first on my list – Vama Veche – it came a time when the desire to explore around it made me find some magical places close to the border.
+I’ve discovered special places, wild beaches on the coast, very close to the border with Bulgaria.

-Regarding accommodation, there are two options: either stay in Vama Veche or May 2 and have day trips to Bulgaria or book a place in Bulgaria, where you can find fully equipped apartments on airbnb or on booking.
-I chose the second option and found the ideal place in…
+Regarding the accommodation, there are several options: stay in Vama Veche, and have day trips to Bulgaria, book a place in Bulgaria, where you can find fully equipped apartments on Booking or stay at tent or van.
+I chose the Booking option and found the ideal place in…

 Kavarna, 25 minutes from the border, with 35 euros per night for a fully equipped two-bedroom apartment.

 - At most restaurants one can pay in Lei or by card (very few).
-If you want to have Leva, there is an exchange office right at the border when you reach the Bulgarian side, and if you go through the villages, you can exchange at a bank.
+If you want Leva, there is an exchange office right at the border when you reach the Bulgarian side and if you go through the small coast towns like Kavarna, you can exchange at a bank.

 - The vignette for Bulgaria can be purchased right at the border, the minimum period is 6 days and costs 15 leva, equivalent for aprox 40 Lei.
-It is necessary to glue the vignette on the windshield in the lower right corner.
+It is necessary to glue the vignette on the windshield.

 - GPS is a real help.
 There are also signs, but not all of them have Latin characters, I have troubles trying to decrypt them from the car rush.
 If your data traffic is restricted in roaming, you can download the area map to your phone for offline use.

-- For those who are limited by budget or simply want flexibility – a freezer can do wonders and picnics.
-Some beaches have no places to buy anything, such as Krapets; on others the options are very limited.
+- For those who are limited by budget or simply want flexibility – a freezer can do wonders and nice picnics.
+Some beaches have no places to buy anything, such as Krapec; for others, the options are very limited.